benday-inc/git-repo-sync/README-for-nuget.md

 To update just your quick sync repositories, run `gitreposync update /category:{category-name}`

-FYI, the category filter matches by the exact category name not the partial category name.
+FYI, the category filter matches by the exact category name, not the partial category name.

 ### Filter
 Sometimes you want to update repositories by name.
 To do this, you can specify a filter.